quellabs/signal-hub/README.md

 ### Command Help

 For a complete list of migration options and detailed help:

 ```bash
 php bin/sculpt help quel:migrate
 ```

+### Technology Stack

+> **Note:** Our migration system is a wrapper around [Phinx](https://phinx.org), a powerful database migration tool
+> that provides a robust foundation for schema management.
+While our commands simplify common migration tasks,
+> some advanced Phinx features like database seeding and migration breakpoints are not available through our
+> wrapper.
+If you need these advanced capabilities, you can use Phinx directly.
+For more information on using
+> Phinx's full feature set, refer to the [Phinx documentation](https://book.cakephp.org/phinx/0/en/index.html).

 ### Best Practices